william-santini/WiSSkHy/README.md

 #### Station (Things)

+A station can be mobile --> see location

 #### Location

 #### Time Series

 #### Data (Observations)
 In WiSSkHy, what is referred to as *data* corresponds to the concept of *observations* in the [OGC SensorThings API](https://docs.ogc.org/is/18-088/18-088.html).